Nykseli/lsgl/bugs/README.md

 This folder contains known lsgl bugs and examples of them

 ### TODO bugfix:
-- [ ] Multiline comments
+- [x] Multiline comments
     - multiline-comment.lsgl
-- [ ] Changing variable value in scope works only changes the value of first parent, not all parents.
+- [x] Changing variable value in scope works only changes the value of first parent, not all parents.
+(Wasn't bug, it was a feature)
     - scope-bug.lsgl
-- [ ] Empty string and 0 value int are seen as boolean true
+- [x] Empty string and 0 value int are seen as boolean true
     - string-int-bool-bug.lsgl
-- [ ] If inside of while loop results in segfault if comparison value is used in if
+- [x] If inside of while loop results in segfault if comparison value is used in if
     - if-inside-while.lsgl